kmikael/PBWebViewController/README.md

 [self.navigationController pushViewController:self.webViewController animated:YES];
 ```

-See the example project for a little more advanced usage.
+See the example project for more advanced usage.

 ### Subclassing Notes

 `PBWebViewController` can safely be subclassed to implement custom behaveour.
-Override `load`, and the `UIWebViewDelegate` methods to hook in, just don't forget to call super to take advantage of what `PBWebViewController` provides.
+Override `load` and the `UIWebViewDelegate` methods to hook in, just don't forget to call `super` to take advantage of what `PBWebViewController` provides.

 A simple subclass is used in the example project.

+### Notes on custom activity items and application activities

+`PBWebViewController` adds the current URL and any activity items you provide to the application activity that is clicked.
+You can customize everything that shows up when the action button is clicked this way.

+Another way to achieve the same result is to override `activityItems` and `applicationActivities` in a subclass.

+Check out the `action:` method in `PBWebViewController.m` for more details.

 ## Contributing